 In our country, all instructors must recognize it, and we as educators must be aware of this fact.
 Whether they like it or not, teachers must continue to learn and practice to match the expectations of the times.
 The use of various professional organizations such as MGMP, KKG, or other teacher professional organizations.
 Because learning from other teachers is very important to improve teacher competence, it is intended to be a forum for teachers to exchange experiences and expertise.
 The initiatives mentioned above are all geared towards bringing about meaningful educational change.
 However, little attention is paid to teachers as agents of educational change and the role of teacher beliefs in influencing educational change.

 Several studies on the same topic have been conducted, such as the research (Doyle-Jones, 2020) with the title Teacher's Perspective in Building Space for Students to Become Agents of Change.
 The result of this research is that teachers can build opportunities for multimodal teaching and learning and develop culturally responsive teaching practices.
 Another study was conducted with the title Teaching as Social Influence: Empowering Teachers to Become Agents of Social Change (Butera et al., 2021).
 The result of this research is that such an approach can help design teacher training and reform schools to maximize the learning potential of all students and empower teachers to become active agents of deep individual and social change.
 As well as research conducted by (Von Esch, 2018) with the title Teacher leaders as agents of change: Creating contexts for instructional improvement for English learners’ students.
 The results of this study are that this study contributes to our understanding of employing teacher leadership to support equitable learning opportunities for EL students, identifies instructional and teacher leadership practices that support EL student learning and teaching, and highlights the epistemic and political nature of teacher-focused leadership.
 On EL to realize transform learning.
 Research conducted by (Hassan & Balfaqeeh, 2015) with the title Agent of Change: Empowering Teachers and Students through Reflection.
 This study's results are to systematically intensify the teacher's role in teaching Higher Order Thinking Skills, which allows students to understand its essence and take an active role in redesigning its teaching.
 As well as research conducted by (Cooper et al., 2015) entitled teacher as change agent: Considering instructional practice to prevent student failure.
 The results show that student engagement differs by setting but with most of the instructional time spent reading content.
-And students work with the teacher in small groups. observed teachers to give more individual opportunities to respond and gave positive and negative feedback at a ratio of 8:1
+And students work with the teacher in small groups. observed teachers to give more individual opportunities to respond and gave positive and negative feedback at a ratio of 8:1.
 With various studies that have been carried out, this research asks to discuss how a teacher brings changes in education and the role of teachers as professional educators.

 METHODS